icecream95/udev-hid-bpf/README.md

    Distributions that package `udev-hid-bpf` should package these stable quirks.
 - `bpf/userhacks` is where all user hacks should go.
 Unlike quirks these will never move to stable.

-By default, only `testing` is enabled during `cargo build`.
-To select which one to install, use `cargo build --features testing,stable,userhacks` or a subset thereof.
+By default, only `testing` is enabled during `meson setup`.
+To select which one to install, run `meson configure -Dbpfs=testing,stable,userhacks builddir/` (or a subset thereof) or pass `-Dbpfs` to the initial `meson setup` call.

 ## Adding custom files